 German teenagers know how to get their hands on drugs better than their Dutch peers.
-15 percent say they know where to get cocaine.
+15 percent claim they know how and where to find cocaine.
 20 percent claim they could get MDMA.
 In the Netherlands, the figures are 11 and 16 percent, respectively.

 German aren’t bluffing.
 Once they grow up, they use more drugs too.
 1.6 percent of Germans under the age of 35 used cocaine last year compared to 1 percent of the Dutch.

 Much of that cocaine is shipped from South America through Rotterdam, “Germany’s largest port.”
 We don’t know how much exactly.
 Customs probably intercept only a fraction.
 But authorities estimate Germany is the fifth-largest buyer of cocaine in Europe.

 The Dutch didn’t choose to be on the North Sea, but hundreds of thousands of Germans make the decision every year to snort cocaine.
 Who’s causing the problem here?

 Germans are also heavier users of amphetamines, GHB and heroin.
 The Dutch prefer MDMA, or ecstasy.
 More than half of under-35s in the Netherlands have tried ecstasy, but few become long-term users.
 Just 3 percent did ecstasy last year, compared to 1.2 percent of Germans.
 The Netherlands is the top ecstasy producer in Europe, but guess who are the second-largest dealers?

 Deaths and addiction

 Just over 200 people die from drug use in the Netherlands every year.
 For comparison: alcohol kills 1,900 annually while more than 20,000 die from smoking tobacco.
-Cannabis doesn’t kill anybody.
+Cannabis doesn’t kill anyone.

 It puts the Netherlands near the bottom of drug deaths in Europe.
 Only France has fewer fatalities relative to its population.
 Germany has twice as many: 23 for every one million inhabitants.

-HIV infections caused by sharing needles have been decreasing in the Netherlands for years.
+HIV infections caused by sharing needles have steadily fallen in the Netherlands.
 In Germany the number has been rising again since 2011.